Deafness in Iceland: Human and civil rights

 After 20 years of campaigns, Icelandic Sign Language became an official language in 2011.
-The Act Respecting the Status of the Icelandic language and Icelandic Sign Language, No. 61/2011 Article 21, was established and stated, "that the Icelandic sign language is the first language of those who must rely on it for expression and communication, and of their children.
+The Act Respecting the Status of the Icelandic language and Icelandic Sign Language, No. 61/2011 Article 21, was established, stating "that the Icelandic sign language is the first language of those who must rely on it for expression and communication, and of their children.
 It must be fostered and supported by public authorities.
 All persons who have a need for sign language must be given the opportunity to learn Icelandic sign language and to use it from the beginning of their language acquisition, or as soon as deafness, hearing impairment or deaf-blindness has been diagnosed.
-Their immediate family members shall have the same right"; this was reiterated by the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and published by Iceland in 2018 addressing the rights of persons using ISL.
+Their immediate family members shall have the same right"; this was reiterated by Iceland's initial report on the implementation of the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and published by Iceland in 2018, which addressed the rights of persons using ISL.

 The Icelandic Parliament also passed legislation declaring ISL as the first language for people who rely on it, also stating language discrimination is prohibited.

-Therefore, ISL is legally equal to spoken Icelandic language.
+Therefore, ISL is legally equal to the spoken Icelandic language.

-A recent study done on all deaf individuals who sign noted that although ISL has been legally recognized, there has been a continued struggle of the law not meeting the expectations of deaf individuals.
+A recent study done on all Deaf individuals who sign noted that, although ISL has been legally recognized, there has been a continued struggle with the law not meeting the expectations of deaf individuals.
 The results of the study concluded that the participants feel as though equality to hearing individuals has not been achieved.
-This is in part due to the lack of solutions to obstacles presented to them by using ISL.
+This is in part due to the lack of solutions to obstacles they encounter by using ISL.

 The European Federation of National Institutions for Language's Legal framework concerning Iceland states "The Icelandic sign language is the first language of those who have to use it for expression and interaction, as well as for their children.
 The state shall care for it and support it.
 Whoever needs the Icelandic sign language shall have the possibility to learn and use it as soon as his/her language acquisition starts, or from the time that the person has been recognized as deaf, hard of hearing or deaf and dumb.
 The same applies to their closest family members."

-According to the Convention on the Rights of Persons with Disabilities (CRPD), Iceland stated it aims to "aims to promote independent living, combat prejudice and social exclusion, and involve persons with disabilities in decision-making processes" in an action plan adopted by the government in 2016.
+According to the Convention on the Rights of Persons with Disabilities (CRPD), Iceland stated it "aims to promote independent living, combat prejudice and social exclusion, and involve persons with disabilities in decision-making processes" in an action plan adopted by the government in 2016.